Average Start a Daycare Price in Lafayette

 Budgeting for start a daycare in Lafayette?
 Plan for $6,709 to $67,095.
 That's below the national average of $55,000, reflecting Lafayette's position as smaller city with an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
 The Louisiana state average of $43,798 offers another reference point.

-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 In Lafayette, that climate reality intersects with an economy built on an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
-The result for start a daycare is a market where a price-competitive market where providers work harder for each customer.
+The result for start a daycare is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $47K frames what's affordable — and what isn't.

 What Matters Most